Senior couple embracing each other at home

 • Minimum credit score and income requirements

-Pay close attention to the information you’re given.
-Sometimes good offers have strings attached.
-For example, in-house financing (such as from your health care provider), often comes with deferred interest.
-This means you get a low promotional rate, but if you don’t pay off the loan before the end of the promotional period, you’ll pay interest on the entire loan from day one, including the part you’ve already paid off.
-That’s a common pitfall and can make in-house financing much more expensive than a personal loan or even a credit card.
+For example, in-house financing (such as from your health care provider) could come with deferred interest.
+This means you get a low promotional rate, but if you don’t pay off the loan before the end of the promotional period, you’ll owe interest on the entire loan from day one, including the part you’ve already paid off.
+That’s a common pitfall and could make in-house financing much more expensive than a personal loan.

 Researching loan options might be time-consuming but can be well worth your time.
 The best medical loan for you is one that allows you to borrow the amount you need at terms that work for your budget.